kuraykaraaslan/control-view-cube/README.md

 ## Description

-ControlViewCube brings Modern CAD's View Cube feature to 3js
+ControlViewCube is a React component designed to bring the modern CAD's View Cube feature to Three.js, enhancing the 3D visualization experience.
+Whether you're building a CAD application, a 3D modeling tool, or any project that involves navigating a 3D scene, ControlViewCube offers an intuitive and interactive solution.

 ### Features